Baltimore crisis: Chilean Civil War and the Itata incident

-During the war, the American-owned Central and South American Cable Company, by order of the Balmaceda administration, restored submarine telegraph cable service between Santiago and Lima, and sundered the cable connection to the congressional headquarters.
+During the war, the American-owned Central and South American Cable Company, acting on Balmaceda's orders, restored submarine telegraph service between Santiago and Lima while severing the cable connection to congressional headquarters, further souring relations with the eventual victors.

-In addition, the United States minister in Santiago, Patrick Egan, gave diplomatic asylum to various insurgent congressional leaders during the war, and to Balmaceda's supporters after the war.
-The victorious side called upon Egan to surrender those supporters to them but was refused.

-From the point of view of the congressionals, the United States had tried to stop them from purchasing weapons, denied them access to international telegraph traffic, spied on their troops, and refused to surrender war criminals.
+In addition, the U.S. minister in Santiago, Patrick Egan, granted diplomatic asylum to congressional leaders during the fighting and, after Balmaceda's defeat in August 1891, to defeated Balmacedist officials and supporters who took refuge in the U.S. legation.
+The victorious congressional government demanded that Egan surrender these refugees; he refused, and through early October 1891 pressed instead for safe conducts allowing them to leave the country, a dispute that kept relations between Egan and the new government at a boil in the days before the Baltimore incident.
+From the point of view of the victorious congressionalists, the United States had tried to stop them from purchasing weapons, denied them access to international telegraph traffic, and refused to surrender men they regarded as war criminals.